-The sqrt in R also allows you to find the square roots of column values.
+The sqrt function also allows you to find the square roots of column values.
 In this example, We are going to find the square root of all the records present in [Standard Cost], and [Sales Amount] columns using sqrt Function.

 # SQRT in R example getwd() product <- read.csv("Product_Data.csv", TRUE, sep = ",") print(product) # Square Roots sqrt(product$StandardCost) sqrt(product$SalesAmount)

-From the above screenshot, you can observe that R square root function is returning the square root values of the Standard Cost, and Sales Amount column
+From the above screenshot, you can observe that the R square root function is returning the square root values of the Standard Cost and Sales Amount column